Spring 2015 Greek Preview Day - February 28, 2015

 Fraternity & Sorority Life at the Capstone

-The Office of Fraternity & Sorority Life, a department within the Office of the Dean of Students, is home to five professional staff members (Director, Assistant Director, Coordinator, Program Assistant, and Coordinator of Alumni Relations) and four graduate assistants dedicated to the growth and success of the Greek community and to the individual development of fraternity and sorority members.
+The Office of Fraternity & Sorority Life, a department within the Office of the Dean of Students, is home to four professional staff members (Director, Assistant Director, Coordinator, and Program Assistant) and four graduate assistants dedicated to the growth and success of the Greek community and to the individual development of fraternity and sorority members.
 Specifically, the Office of Fraternity & Sorority Life advises and provides guidance to the fraternities and sororities associated with the four Greek Governing Councils: Alabama Panhellenic Association (APA), Interfraternity Council (IFC), National Pan-Hellenic Council (NPHC) and the United Greek Council (UGC).

 To learn more about the various fraternity and sorority life opportunities available to students, please checkout the new All-Greek publication Fraternities and Sororities at The University of Alabama.
 Prospective students and their parents/guardians are also encouraged to view the Fraternity Life and Sorority Life PowerPoints presented at Bama Bound Orientation.